What are Stems in Music?

 Stems are helpful for a couple of causes.
 Stems are used in audio mastering to save lots of time and price for the client.
 Having stem mixes can save having to ask the mix engineer to make small changes to the mix, due to this fact saving on time or audio production prices.
 For instance, a standard problem is that the vocal is perhaps barely quiet, relative to the mix.

 If stems are supplied, it’s simple to handle that without having to ask the mix engineer to make any adjustments to their mix.
-Mastering from stem mixes is an extra advanced and time-consuming process, nonetheless, the added flexibility that comes together with it oftentimes makes the investment effectively worth it.
+Mastering stem mixes is an extra advanced and time-consuming process, nonetheless, the added flexibility that comes together with it oftentimes makes the investment effectively worth it.

 Stereo vs Stem Mastering